kwchurch/Benchmarking_past_present_future/README.md

 <br>
 Ming Zhou (Sinovation Ventures)

-<h4> Title: Really Reaching Human Parity? --Addressing NLP Benchmark Issues on Robustness, Constraint, Bias and Evaluation Metrics</h4>
+<h4> Title: Really Reaching Human Parity? –Addressing Benchmark Issues on Robustness, Bias and Metrics</h4>

 We use Machine Reading Comprehension as an example to recap the current status of NLP benchmarks and highlight four key issues with